NomadHK/salt/README.md

 ### SALT v1
 This is a scripted record of my LFS installation.
-If you have a computer like mine and share my penchant for no-frills geeky system, you may like to try it:
+If you have a computer like mine (Dell Inspiron 7347, Intel Core i5-4210U) and share my penchant for no-frills geeky system, you may like to try it:

 Boot into Lubuntu LiveCD/USB.